 What is an Atypical Mole?

-Atypical Mole (dysplastic nevus) can be thought of as a mole that looks more concerning than a simple mole.
+An atypical Mole (dysplastic nevus) can be thought of as a mole that looks more concerning to both your skin doctor and the pathologist than a simple mole.

 - Is not a melanoma